Nayeli-Luis/16SrRNA_FromQIIME2_ToR/rarefy_example.md

 each depth there are 10 iterations.
 The first function (`clean_rarefy_data()`) do that.

-**Parameters** of `clean_rarefy_data()`: `data` : A dataset with just one categorical column. `catCol`: 1 or 101, the number represents de number of the categorical column, could be: - 1 if your column are at the beginig - 101 if you column are at the end
+**Parameters** of `clean_rarefy_data()`:
+- `data` : A dataset with just one categorical column.
+- `catCol`: 1 or 101, the number represents de
+number of the categorical column, could be: 1 if your column are at the beginig or 101 if you column are at the end

 **Output**: A list, each object of that list is a dataset.
 The number of datasets contained in the list depends on the number of samples or